amandhal/Training-Sessions-CloudMaven-DevOps-Internship/observability/day-1/README.md

 ## What is Observability?

 Observability is the ability to understand the **internal state of a system** by examining its external outputs.
-In software and infrastructure, it means you can answer the question:
+It means we can answer the question:
 > *"Why is my system behaving this way?"* — just by looking at the data it produces.

-It goes beyond simple monitoring (which tells you *what* is broken) by helping you understand *why* something broke, even if you've never seen that failure before.
+It goes beyond simple monitoring (which tells us *what* is broken) by helping us understand *why* something broke, even if we've never seen that failure before.

 ---